top of page

 2014

-Meghan joins the team!
+Meghan Joins the Team!

 2016

 We are awarded a U.S Dept of Housing and Urban Development (HUD) grant to provide housing stability services to people living with HIV.
+This is still the largest federal housing grant in Oklahoma City, serving 360 clients annually.

 2019